OntimizeWeb/docs/_docs/15c-permissions-example.md

 ![candidate home]({{ base_path }}/images/permissions/candidate_home.png){: .align-center}

-And if we log with de demo user we gonna see a different menu and we can enter to the candidate table:
+And if we log with de demo user we are going to see a different menu and we can enter to the candidate table:

 ![demo home]({{ base_path }}/images/permissions/demo_home.png){: .align-center}